3DPrintDemon/Demon_Essentials_Voron_2.4_Edition/README.md

 titlebar_items: chamber
 ```

-## Fin
+## Fin...
 If you made it to the end here congrats!

-I hope this macro pack makes a nice difference to your printing life, dont forget, if you feel its valuable enough use please consider hitting that "sponser this project" button & buying me a beer/coffee.
+I hope this macro pack makes a nice difference to your printing life, dont forget, if you feel its valuable enough to use please consider hitting that "sponser this project" button & buying me a beer/coffee.
+Its always very much appreciated.
 Thank you & happy printing!!